OKR Framework, A Summary Of What You Need To Know

 This article reresents a summary of what the OKR Framework is as well as gives an understanding of the concept of OKR.
 Please share it with your folks.

-Objectives and Key Results (OKR) is a popular framework in goal setting and management that helps organisations implement a solid strategy.
+Objective and Key Results (OKR) is a popular framework in goal setting and management that helps organisations implement a solid strategy.

 The goal of OKRs is for every member of the organisation – from the key stakeholders and leaders down to the team members – understand the objectives of the company through a set of defined, specific and measurable actions.